 Temperature and thermal maturity

 Temperatures logged during the experiment are shown in Fig. 1A.
 Using the temperature history, we calculated thermal maturity as a function of time in units of vitrinite reflectance (%Ro) using EASY%Ro (Sweeney and Burnham, 1990).
 The estimated thermal maturities are plotted in Fig. 1B.
 While the model predicts maturities of ~0.20 to 0.34% Ro-equivalent for time points #1 and 2 (respectively) and the data are plotted at these calculated maturities, the actual maturity at these time points can be no less than 0.4–0.5% (the initial maturity of the Eagle Ford rock sample, see §2.1).
-The difference between the plotted and actual %Ro values is somewhat immaterial; what is key is that time points #1 and 2 represent kerogen that has undergone only incipient organic metamorphism.
-Maturities encountered in remainder of the experiment spanned the entire range of the oil window (ca. 0.5% to 1.3% Ro-equivalent; Burnham, 2019).
-The equivalent maturity at the final time point (#9) is 1.27% Ro.
+The difference between the plotted and actual %Ro values is somewhat immaterial; what is key is that time points #1 and 2 represent source rock that has undergone only incipient organic metamorphism.
+Maturities encountered in the remainder of the experiment spanned the entire range of the oil window (ca. 0.5% to 1.3% Ro-equivalent; Burnham, 2019).
+The modeled maturity at the final time point (#9) is 1.27% Ro.

 Concentrations of aqueous species